ycl6/GitHub-Pages-Demo/README.md

 * master
 ```

-## :bulb: Checkout a remote branch
+## :computer: Checkout a remote branch

 We can download the remote **gh-pages** branch and add it to our local repository with `git checkout`.